dknight/polysec/README.md

 --]]
 ```

-!!! tip
+> [!TIP]
-If you're working exclusively with rectangles, use the `rectangle` module for a simpler and more efficient algorithm.
+> If you're working exclusively with rectangles, use the `rectangle` module for a simpler and more efficient algorithm.
 For non-rectangular polygons, opt for the `polygon` module.

 ## Running demos